Created on

 Method 2: Local-in-Policy:

-Create local-in policies that allow traffic from a specific country and denies for rest of them:
+Create local-in policies that allow traffic from a specific country and deny it for the rest of them:

 config firewall local-in-policy